rellimylime/Africa_Irrigation/README.md

 All data is either created using the code in this repository or can be downloaded elsewhere.
 Refer to the `config.yaml` file for links to and descriptions of datasets.

-## Some numbers

-Unit: 1000 ha (10 km2)

-Total Area Equipt for Irrigation in 2000: 10,548.11 ha Total Area Covered by Central Pivot Irrigation in 2000: 389.43 ha

-Total Area Equipt for Irrigation 2020: 15,762.89 ha Total Area Covered by Central Pivot Irrigation in 2021: 969.19 ha

-Percent of Irrigation that CPIS accounted for in:
-2000 - 3.69%
-2020* - 6.14%

-*CPIS data used was from 2021 whereas irrigation data was from 2020, see `config.yaml` for further details on data sources